garden-io/garden/docs/reference/module-types/kubernetes.md

 [tasks](#tasks) > args

-The arguments to pass to the container used for execution.
+The arguments to pass to the command/entypoint used for execution.

 | Type            | Required |
 | --------------- | -------- |